Phuket Old Town: A Thailand Must Do When Visiting Phuket

 Planning to visit Phuket?
-Make sure to visit Phuket Old Town!
+Go To Phuket Old Town!

-Here are some photos of the area and the night market:
+Here are some photos of Phuket Old Town and its night market:

 Gorgeous Sino-Portuguese Shophouses